GeoMOER/moer-bsc-base-r/docs/units/_unit12/unit12-05_projectSoSe26.md

 - All belong to the **same river** (*Gewässer*)
 - Include **long-term water level records** — look for the option *"Download langfristiger Wasserstände (Rohdaten)"*
 - Are **not already claimed** by another student (see coordination note below)
 > **Coordination:** To avoid duplicate stations and ensure good spatial coverage, please register your 5 chosen stations in the shared list in the ILIAS course folder before downloading anything.
-Rivers with many stations (e.g. the Elbe has ~25) can be split across multiple students
+Rivers with many stations (e.g. the Elbe has ~25) can be split across multiple students.

+---

 ## Interactive Map — DWD Weather Stations

-### DWD Weather Station Map

-To make life a bit more easy, this map showes all DWD weather stations.
-Use this map to identify DWD weather stations near your study area.

-***Task:*** Zoom into the map and click on a marker to see the station name and ID.
-Find the closest station to your water level monitoring site.
-Use the retrieved ID to download the relevant meteorological datasets directly from the DWD Open Data portal.

-<iframe src="dwd_map.html" width="100%" height="400px" style="border:none;"></iframe>

----

-## Your Weather Station
+### Your Weather Station

 For each of your gauging stations, you'll also need **hourly precipitation data** from a nearby DWD (German Weather Service) station.

 **Where to find the data:**